edicsonluna/edicsonluna.github.io/_pages/about.md

 About me
 ======

 Welcome!
-I am a PhD student in Economics at the University of Pennsylvania.
-My research interests focus on the intersection of Development, Industrial Organization, and Trade.
+I am a second-year PhD student in Economics at the University of Pennsylvania.
+My research focuses on Development, incorporating insights from Industrial Organization, Trade, and Machine Learning.

 I earned my undergraduate degree in Economics at Universidad del Pacífico (Peru) and my master's degree in Economics at Universidad de los Andes (Colombia).